sswam/allemande/doc/README-allemande.md

 - Voice and in-editor text chat with an AI model (e.g. point-alpaca).
 - Shell tools for ChatGPT 3.5 and GPT-4.
+- WebUI for multi-user, multi-bot, multi-agent chat
+- a local API service for core AI models, based on directories and files not sockets
 - An OCR script that uses GPT for proofreading.
 - video-to-flashcards: Automatically generate Anki flashcards from YouTube videos (up to 15 minutes or so).
-- a local API service for core AI models, based on directories and files not sockets
 - API servers for alpaca LLM and whisper STT models
 - chatgpt-model-switcher: switch models mid-chat in the ChatGPT web app, install it [from GreasyFork](https://greasyfork.org/en/scripts/463362-chatgpt-model-switcher).
 - An away script: try to keep an AI chatbot active while you're away, without it going insane!